-Bath Historical Society

-NEWSLETTER

-Number 38 March - April 1996

-From the President's Desk...

-The significant date to remember is Wednesday, April 17 when we have our Annual Meeting at the Patten Free Library.
-We will gather at 7:30 PM in the Auditorium for our brief business meeting and the election of officers and trustees and then we will have our special program.
-This year we are pleased to have Gene Reynolds and Oscar Marsh discuss the Hyde Windlass Company and draw on their many fond recollections of times with that Bath institution.
-It sounds like a grand evening and I hope many of you will be able to attend.
-All of you should have received your request for donations to the Patten Free Library expansion and renovation project.
-It is a worthwhile endeavor and I trust you will all be able to support it with contributions which will enable the Bath Historical Society to enjoy larger and better facilities in the coming years.
-Chuck Richelieu, President A History of the Jewish Community in Bath

-The interior of the Beth Israel Synagogue, located on Washington Street in Bath.
-Photo by Donald Povich.
-By Donald M. Povich Every history of Judaism in Maine begins with the first Jewish settler in Maine.
-His name was Susaman Abrahams and he came to Waldoboro on June 2, 1785, just nine years after the Revolutionary War.
+Every history of Judaism in Maine begins with the first Jewish settler in Maine.
+His name was Susaman Abrahams and he came to Waldoboro on June 2,1875, just nine years after the Revolutionary War.
 He lived at times in Waldoboro, Warren and Thomaston.
 He was a rag buyer, a tanner and a peddler.
-The latter occupation could have brought him to Bath as it was the habit of pedlars to travel, and Bath was only twenty-five miles away.
+The latter occupation could have brought him to Bath as it was the habit of peddlers to travel and Bath was only twenty-five miles away.

 If Susaman Abrahams was in Bath is a matter of conjecture.
-What is known is that the first true Jewish presence came about some hundred years later, in 1880, when a Mr. Goldstein had a clothing store in the Church Block on Front St. In 1883 S.A.
-Issacson had a clothing store at the same location.
-Neither Goldstein nor Issacson were true Bath residents.
-Issacson did board at the Sagadahoc House in Bath, but he probably came from Lewiston.
-One year later a business known as the Boston Bargain Clothing Continued on page 2 The Bath Historical Society, Est. 1989 This newsletter is published every other month by the Bath Historical Society OFFICERS: President - Charles F. Richelieu; Vice President - Nathan R. Lipfert; Secretary - Frances Y. Kakos; Treasurer - Malcolm Varney TRUSTEES: Betsy Fear, Frances Y. Kakos, Kerry Nelson, 1996; Lisa Atkins, Robert Meyers, Lynn Roebuck, 1997; Nathan Lipfert, Stefanie Staley, Malcolm Varney, 1998 NEWSLETTER EDITOR: R. L. Meyers REFERENCE LIBRARIAN: Denise R. Larson BATH HISTORICAL SOCIETY, 33 Summer Street, Bath, Maine 04530 Jewish Community continued from page one Company or B.B.C.C. opened in Bath and was managed by Bert Filene whose family of German Jewish background were the founders of Filene's Department Stores.
-The first Jewish family which was truely a permanent resident of Bath was that of Louis Mikelsky who arrived in Bath in 1886.
+What is known is that the first true Jewish presence came about some hundred years later, in 1880, when a Mr. Goldstein had a clothing store in the Church Block on Front St. in Bath.In 1883 S. A. Issacson had a clothing store at the same location.
+Neither Goldstein nor Issacson were true Bath residents.Issacson did board at the Sagadahoc House in Bath but he probably came from Lewiston.

+One year later a business known as the Boston Bargain Clothing Company or the B.B.C.C. opened in Bath and it was managed by Bert Filene whose family of German Jewish background was the founder of Filene's Department Stores.

+The first Jewish family, who was truly a permanent resident of Bath, was that of Louis Mikelsky who arrived in Bath in 1886.
 The Mikelsky family, which consisted of parents and nine children, was in fact on its way from Rockland to Boston by train when one of the children became ill in Bath.
 Largely due to the kindness of a local druggist who helped the sick child, the family halted their journey and remained in Bath.

-In the decade of the 1880's and into the decade of the twentieth century more Jewish families began to arrive.
-Mostly these families were immigrants from eastern Europe and many of them started out as pedlars.
-After the Civil War, with the great expansion to the West, many of the young Yankee pedlars moved westward and their places in locales like Maine were filled by these new European arrivals.
-These new Jewish families, many of whom were large, with eight or nine children, formed the nucleus of the founders of what is now Beth Israel (House of Israel) Synagogue.
-Owen in his History of Bath describes these people this way, "Like the Pilgrims of an earlier day, they brought their religion with them and did not wait for numbers to begin organizing."
-Thirty-nine names appear on the founding charter of Beth Israel including Greenblatt, Gediman, Povich, Brown, Petlock, Miller, Cohen, Kutz and Solovich.
+In the decade of the 1880's and into the first decade of the twentieth century more Jewish families began to arrive.
+Mostly these families were immigrants from eastern Europe and many of them started out as peddlers .
+After the Civil War, with the great expansion to the West, many of the young Yankee peddlers moved westward and their places, in locales like Maine, were filled by these new European arrivals.

+These new Jewish families, many of which were large, with eight or nine children, formed the nucleus of the founders of what is now the Beth Israel (House of Israel) Synagogue.

+Owen in his History of Bath describes these people this way, "Like the Pilgrims of an earlier day, they brought their religion with them and did not wait for numbers to begin organizing."Thirty-nine names appear on the founding charter of Beth Israel including: Greenblatt, Gediman, Povich, Brown, Petlock, Miller, Cohen, Kutz and Solovich.